 - Have a teleprompter

-Nielsen.
-This is an audience measurement system used to determine the audience size and composition of television programming in the United States.
+- Nielsen: This is an audience measurement system used to determine the audience size and composition of television programming in the United States.
 Nielsen ratings are used to determine television ratings.

-Live Shot or Live Report.
-This is a type of newscast where a news anchor or reporter is live at a remote location.
-This type of report can also include a SOT, VO/SOT or PKG (see acronyms below.)
+- Live shot or live report: This is a type of newscast where a news anchor or reporter is live at a remote location.
+This type of report can also include a SOT, VO/SOT or PKG (see acronyms below).

-On-Set Appearance.
-This is an appearance on set by a reporter who is introduced by a news anchor.
+- On-set appearance: This is an appearance on set by a reporter who is introduced by a news anchor.
 The reporter then introduces her news package or reports her story from there.

-Package (PKG).
-A package is a report from a correspondent that contains a sound bite that is usually inserted after the reporter's second or third sentence.
+- Package (PKG): A package is a report from a correspondent that contains a sound bite that is usually inserted after the reporter's second or third sentence.

-Sound bite (SOT) - A sound bite or SOT is an edited slice of speech from a newsmaker.
+- Sound bite (SOT): A sound bite or SOT is an edited slice of speech from a newsmaker.
 In television broadcasts, the person can be seen and often different SOT can be spliced together and edited to cover the video.

-Stand-Up.
-When a reporter is seen reading or presenting information on screen, as part of package, it is known as a Stand-Up.
+- Stand-up: When a reporter is seen reading or presenting information on screen, as part of package, it is known as a stand-up.

-Voiceover (VO).
-This refers to playing a video of a TV news story while a news anchor or reporter reads a script live.
+- Voiceover (VO): This refers to playing a video of a TV news story while a news anchor or reporter reads a script live.

-Voiceover-to-sound(VO/SOT).
-A VOSOT can be called by many different names.
-Sometimes called a v.o. bite, v.o.b, vob, vobite or vobyte, it is a script read live by the news anchor.
+- Voiceover-to-sound(VO/SOT): A VO/SOT can be called by many different names.
+Sometimes called a V.O. bite, VOB, VObite or VObyte, it is a script read live by the news anchor.
 While the anchor reads, video is shown.
 The anchor will stop reading at a certain point so that an interview clip can be played.
-Usually, vosots are 30 seconds to 45 seconds in length.
+Usually, VO/SOTs are 30 seconds to 45 seconds in length.
 You'll find this type of storytelling on stories that can be told quickly but need a soundbite from an authority figure or eyewitness.
 The soundbite portion of the story usually runs 10 seconds to 15 seconds.